 Exclusive interview with Joe Harris, writer of The X-Files (IDW)

-Joe Harris is an American writer of comics and filmmaker.
+We have an exclusive interview with The X-Files' comic books writer for the last several years, Joe Harris.
+Joe is an American writer of comics and filmmaker.
 He is co-creator and writer of a great variety of regular series and graphic novels, like the new Image Comics series, Rockstars, the successful science fiction books Snowfall and Great Pacific, the supernatural thrillers Ghost Projekt and Spontaneous, and the original graphic novel Wars In Toyland, for Oni Press.

 As a filmmaker of horror and terror, Harris conceived and co-wrote Darkness Falls for Sony Pictures (after that, his first short film, Tooth Fairy, was acquired by Revolution Studios and became a full-length film), as well as the absurdly delicious The Tripper, for Fox.
 He is currently writing the live-action web-series Ninjak Vs. The Valiant Universe for Valiant Entertainment, which will be released later this year.